cothema/sales-website/README.md

 # Website of Cothema Sales Network

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+This project is build with [Angular](https://github.com/angular/angular). and [Scully.io](https://github.com/scullyio/scully) for static rendering.

 ## Development server